 Dreams Really Do Come True

-From the first time Connie Collins Morgan watched Dorothy dance down that yellow brick road, she was mesmerized.
-She, too, fantasized about a land over the rainbow where anything is possible.
+From the first time Connie watched Dorothy dance down that yellow brick road, she was mesmerized.
+She also fantasized about a land over the rainbow where anything is possible.
 Now decades later, Oz continues to resonate.
 As an author, a teacher, wife and mother of four, “Over the Rainbow” has become a melodic reminder that “dreams really do come true.”

 Connie grew up in a rich culture of French-speaking people in Lafayette, Louisiana, an area coursing with unique traditions and dialects.
 She lived minutes away from the Vermilion Bayou, a magical place that fueled her imagination with enchanting adventures.
 On the river, Connie battled fire-breathing gators lurking in the deep and climbed cypress trees laced in magical moss.
 She ruled every creature that slithered and crawled, and towering oaks bowed in her presence.
 She was the queen of the bayou.